 LTL: LTL shipments require more complex documentation and tracking, as multiple shippers are involved.
 However, modern technology has improved LTL tracking capabilities, providing increased visibility.

 In summary, the choice between FTL and LTL shipping depends on various factors, including shipment size, volume, urgency, budget, and specific requirements.
 FTL shipping offers advantages such as faster transit times, dedicated space, and reduced risk of damage, making it suitable for large shipments or time-sensitive deliveries.
 On the other hand, LTL shipping provides cost savings for smaller loads, flexibility in sharing truck space, and advancements in speed and efficiency.
 Businesses should carefully evaluate their shipping needs and consider these factors to determine the most appropriate method for their requirements.

 Choosing The Right Type Of Truckload Equipment

-Unlike less-than-truckload (LTL) shipping, where multiple small shipments share space on one truck, truckload shipments are exclusive to the customer who ordered them.
-Before shipping your truckload freight commodities, it is essential to consider what form of truckload service you need and what trailer type is best for your freight shipment.
+Unlike LTL shipping, where multiple small shipments share space on one truck, truckload shipments are exclusive to the customer who ordered them.
+Before shipping your commodities, it is essential to consider what form of truckload service you need and what trailer type is best for your freight shipment.
 At FreightCenter, we can help determine what trailer type best fits your shipment’s needs.

 Determining whether your shipment needs a semi-trailer, drop deck, or flatbed will also help determine the best way to package your shipment.
 Here are a few types of truckload services that FreightCenter carriers regularly offer: